mighteejim/linode-cli-ai/README.md

-# 🚀 linode-cli ai Plugin
+# 🚀 linode-cli build Plugin

-**Deploy AI services to Linode in minutes with simple, declarative templates.**
+**Deploy applications to Linode in minutes with simple, declarative templates.**

-A `linode-cli` plugin that makes deploying AI applications as easy as running a single command.
-Perfect for LLM APIs, chat agents, embeddings servers, and more.
+A `linode-cli` plugin that makes deploying applications as easy as running a single command.
+Perfect for LLM APIs, chat agents, embeddings servers, web services, and more.

 ---

 ## ✨ Features

 - 🎯 **Simple Workflow** - Init, customize, deploy.
 That's it.
-- 🤖 **AI-Ready Templates** - Pre-configured for GPU workloads, LLMs, embeddings, and more
+- 🚀 **Ready-to-Use Templates** - Pre-configured for common workloads including AI/ML
 - 📦 **Template System** - Use bundled templates or create your own
 - 🔧 **Fully Customizable** - Override any setting per deployment
 - 🌐 **Multi-Environment** - Deploy prod, staging, dev from the same template